 Assault and battery charges can range from misdemeanors to felonies, with state law outlining the various offenses that fall under this category.
 Simple assault and battery is typically a misdemeanor and occurs when someone causes physical harm without using a weapon.

-However, aggravated assault and battery, a felony, involves more serious injuries, the use of a weapon, or harm to certain vulnerable groups, such as children or older individuals.
+However, aggravated assault and battery, a felony, involve more serious injuries, the use of a weapon, or harm to certain vulnerable groups, such as children or older individuals.

 Domestic violence-related assault and battery occurs when the act is committed against a family member, partner, or someone living in the same household.
 These charges often carry harsher penalties and may come with additional legal consequences, such as restraining orders.